Twin Ridges Elementary School District

 Learn more about PBIS at:

-Grizzly Hill School became a 100% solar during the 2012-2013 school year.
+Grizzly Hill School became less dependent on PGE in 2012-2013 school year.
 It currently enjoys an education PGE solar panel which can be monitored by students.
 The school is very conscientious about waste production.
-The food program no longer uses disposable products to serve beverages or food, and this creates very little school waste.
+The food program no longer uses disposable products to serve meals, and this creates very little school waste.

 A school garden is the focus for garden science and nutritional education.
 The students often “graze” in the garden after PE or after walking the school track, which is graded and surfaced to a high standard.
 The gardens are charming and calming and provide a setting for art, math, and writing as well as science.
 Students enjoy the opportunity to graze and to provide supplements to the child nutrition service program.
 An orchard was planted during the 2009-2010 school year.
 A butterfly garden and a native plant garden were also added to the campus.